 The following are important employment standards that employers and employees should be aware of.
 You can learn more about them in their respective chapters in this guide.

 There are limits to the number of hours employees can work in a day and week.
 An employee can agree to work more hours, but only if there is a written agreement (including electronically) between the employee and employer.
-Read more about rules around hours of work and enter an employee’s hours of work into our hours of work and overtime tool to help calculate entitlements to overtime and rest periods.

 Most employees are entitled to be paid at least the minimum wage.
 There is a general minimum wage that applies to most employees, and there are specialized minimum wages for: